 M945 (Divalproex Sodium Delayed-Release 500 mg)

 Pill with imprint M945 is Blue, Elliptical / Oval and has been identified as Divalproex Sodium Delayed-Release 500 mg.
 It is supplied by Mylan Pharmaceuticals Inc..

-Divalproex sodium is used in the treatment of bipolar disorder; migraine prevention; mania; epilepsy; hyperekplexia (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
+Divalproex sodium is used in the treatment of bipolar disorder; mania; epilepsy; migraine prevention and belongs to the drug class fatty acid derivative anticonvulsants.
 When treating epilepsy and manic episodes associated with bipolar disorder: There is positive evidence of human fetal risk during pregnancy.
 When treating migraine: Not for use in pregnancy.
-Divalproex sodium 500 mg is not subject to the Controlled Substances Act.
+Divalproex sodium 500 mg is not a controlled substance under the Controlled Substances Act (CSA).

 - 500 mg